Tip: Remember to check your assignment for the type of information you need and what sources to consult (books, articles, statistics, etc.).

 - Save It!

 Save your document as you’re working on it.
-If you’re working in the college library, make it a habit to save every 10 minutes and put your document on a USB key or in an online storage space.
-If ever there is a power shortage and the library computers shut down, all of your documents will be erased.
-Don’t lose all of your hard work.
+Make it a habit to save every 10 minutes and backup your document on a USB key or in an online storage space.
+Don’t lose all of your hard work to technical problems!